 Shower Bench Construction

-The most important priority when building a shower bench is structural rigidity.
+The most important priority when building a bench in your shower enclosure is structural rigidity.

 This means solid framing, a rigid cementitious backer board, and a properly installed waterproofing membrane; ideally a low-perm sheet membrane.